satty-dev/my-alert-chrome-extension/README.md

 ## Known Limitations

-This extension does not work on Chrome internal pages such as:
+This extension does not work on Chrome internal pages, such as:

 - `chrome://extensions/`
 - `chrome://settings/`